JoseanAyala/joseanayala/README.md

 I've been an integral part of the Granicus team, contributing to various projects:

-- 🚀 Develop embeddable widgets using React, JavaScript, and Webpack, allowing clients to seamlessly enhance their websites.
+- 🚀 Developing embeddable widgets using React, JavaScript, and Webpack, allowing clients to seamlessly enhance their websites.

 - 💪 Manage a highly available B2B SaaS product with the potential to impact millions of users, collaborating effectively with cross-functional teams.